oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 #### Federating Response {#federating-response}

-If the authorization server decides to federate to another authorization server, or respond to an authorization server which has federated to it, it responds with error code *federate* or *federated_response* accordingly, and provides the *federated_native_request_uri* response parameter.
+If the authorization server decides to federate to another authorization server, or to respond to an authorization server which has federated to it, it responds with error code *federate* or *federated_response* accordingly, and provides the *federation_uri* response parameter.

-Client MUST call the federated_native_request_uri as a *native authorization endpoint*, using the query string parameters as application/x-www-form-urlencoded request body.
+Client MUST call the federation_uri as a *native authorization endpoint*, using the query string parameters as application/x-www-form-urlencoded request body.

 Example federating response: